+Princeton Dance Festival performance course.
 Technique and repertory course that focuses on developing technical expertise, expressive range, and stylistic clarity.
-In technique, students will examine concepts such as skeletal support, sequential movement, rhythm, and momentum to emphasize efficiency in motion.
-In repertory, students will learn and perform dances that represent diverse approaches to dance-making either through collaboration with faculty or by learning significant dances from modern and contemporary choreographers.
+Students will examine concepts such as skeletal support, sequential movement, rhythm, and momentum to emphasize efficiency in motion.
+Students will learn and perform dances that represent diverse approaches to dance-making either through collaboration with faculty or by learning significant dances from modern and contemporary choreographers.
 The course encourages rich, subtle, and stylistically accurate renditions of choreography and engages students in collaborative learning.

 * In these workshop courses with two components (Choreography/Repertory, A/B), students study technique and learn contemporary repertory or collaborate on the creation of new work with professional choreographers.
 Students also create their own dances and learn about choreographic practices and history